Lorena Alarcon-Casas Wright

 Lorena Alarcon-Casas Wright (MD, FACE) is a physician (endocrinologist) and an Associate Professor at the University of Washington School of Medicine who serves as the Clinical Director of the LatinX Diabetes Clinic at UW Medicine's Diabetes Institute.
 Wright specializes in Metabolism, Endocrinology, and Nutrition at the UW Medical Center, Harborview Medical Center, and the UW Diabetes Institute Clinic.

 In addition to clinical practice, Wright performs clinical research in different areas of Diabetes care.
-As a Latina physician serving the LatinX community, Wright is passionate about eradicating health disparities and promoting health equity.
+Wright cares about eradicating health disparities and promoting health equity.

 Early life and education

 Universidad Veracruzana Facultad de Medicine (Faculty of Medicine) where Wright attended Medical School.

 Wright was born in Veracruz, Mexico and grew up seeing many of her family members suffer from diabetes in her home country.
 This motivated Wright at a young age to provide care for people in the LatinX community with diabetes.

 In 1994, Wright moved to France and attended the Université Bordeaux Montaigne.
 In 1996, she graduated with a Diplôme Superieur (Higher Diploma) in French studies.

 Afterward, Wright moved back to her hometown in Mexico where she attended medical school at Universidad Veracruzana Facultad de Medicina (Faculty of Medicine).
 In 2004, she graduated with a medical degree (MD).

 Following her MD, Wright moved to California and attended the University of Southern California, where she completed her medical Internship at the Santa Barbara Cottage Hospital in 2007.
 In 2009, Wright obtained her medical Residency at the same institution.

 After completing her medical residency, Wright attended the University of Washington School of Medicine where she pursued her medical Fellowship under the Division of Metabolism/Endocrinology.
 Wright completed her medical fellowship in 2012 and has continued to practice medicine in the Seattle area.